NordicSemiconductor/pc-nrfconnect-rssi/README.md

 [![Build Status](https://travis-ci.org/NordicSemiconductor/pc-nrfconnect-rssi.svg?branch=master)](https://travis-ci.org/NordicSemiconductor/pc-nrfconnect-rssi)

-Simple app for [nRF Connect](https://github.com/NordicSemiconductor/pc-nrfconnect-core) that shows a visualization of RSSI data measured by the nRF52832 SoC.
+Simple app for [nRF Connect](https://github.com/NordicSemiconductor/pc-nrfconnect-core) that shows a visualization of RSSI data.
 The app shows dBm per frequency in the 2400-2480 MHz range, and allows the user to tweak settings like sweep delay and animation duration.
 The app can be installed from the *Add/remove apps* screen in nRF Connect.

+The following devices are supported:

+* PCA10040 nRF52832 Development Kit
+* PCA10059 nRF52840 Dongle

 ![screenshot](resources/rssi_viewer.jpg)